jessedi0n/angular-bootstrap-fontawesome-starter-template/README.md

 - **Angular 16:** The latest version of Angular, offering powerful tools for building web applications.
 - **Bootstrap 5:** A front-end framework for creating responsive and mobile-friendly designs.
 - **FontAwesome 6:** Access to a vast library of customizable icons to enhance your application's UI.
-- **Clean Slate:** This boilerplate template is a blank canvas, allowing you to build your application from the ground up.
 - **GitHub Template:** Easily create your own repository from this template by clicking the "Use this template" button on GitHub.

 ## Prerequisites